twlalithav/pm-osrfrancetool-ui-web/docs/AUTOLINT.md

  }
 ```

-4. You may want to add this command as part of a precommit hook.
+4. You may want to add this command as part of a pre-commit hook.
    `yarn add -dev husky lint-staged`

 ### References